Kikobeats/chaste/README.md

 **Chaste** is a tiny library to handle type casting.

-Basically you stablish the output type to convert your data, for example:
+Basically you stablish the output type to convert your input data, for example:

 ```js
 var Chaste = require('chaste')
 var chaste = Chaste(String)
 ```

-Then whatever value that you provide as input returns a `String` type.
+Now, when you provide a input value it always return the `String` casting version:

 ```js
 chaste(12)
 // => '12'
 ```

-By default, it's support native types (Like, `Array`, `Object`, `Date`, `Buffer`).
+By default, it's support native types (like `Array`, `Object`, `Date`, `Buffer`).

-Also you can provide a Function type like, for example:
+Also you can provide a *function-type-like*, for example:

 ```js
 var chaste = Chaste(pad)